Emission control area: SOx emissions control

 The purpose of the protocol was to reduce and to control the emissions coming from the marine vessels’ exhausts that pollute the environment.
 MARPOL convinced IMO to control the average worldwide sulfur content fuels.
 As of 1 January 2020 the Annex states that a global cap is 0.5% m/m on the sulfur content in fuel.
 However, MARPOL insist on it being 0.1% m/m in some regions classified as "SOx emission control areas" (SECAs).

 On the other hand, MARPOL came up with a way to avoid using an exhaust gas cleaning systems or anything else that would limit SOx emissions.
 In fact, the exhaust gas cleaning systems must be approved by the State Administration before put into use.
 The regulations on the exhaust gas cleaning systems are to set by IMO.

 The monitoring of sulfur content of residual fuel supplied for use on board ships is being performed by IMO since 1999.
 The IMO monitors it by the bunker reports around the world.
 According to The Marine Environment Protection Committee (MEPC) the worldwide average sulfur content in fuel oils for 2004 was 2.67 %m/m.

 Nitrogen Oxide (NOx) emissions – Regulation 13

+Engines

-NOx control requirements apply worldwide to any installed marine diesel engine over 130 kW of output power other than the engines used solely for emergency purposes not in respect of the marine vessel’s tonnage where the engine is installed.
-However, there are different levels of regulations that are based on the ship’s date of construction.
-Those levels are broken down into 3 Tiers.
+NOx control requirements apply worldwide to any installed marine diesel engine over 130 kW of output power other than the engines used solely for emergency purposes not in respect of the marine vessel's tonnage where the engine is installed.
+However, there are different levels of regulations that are based on the ship's date of construction and were the only require the regulation are met whilst in the area leading to cleaning systems that can be deactivated and engines that switch over to back to older fuel types.
+The levels if control are broken down into Tiers.